 The next best thing you can do is locate the two or three main law firms handling the bulk of the trustee sales in your area.
 Drop by the courthouse during one auction and introduce yourself to the trustee – try to get his/her card.
 Calling for information on a trustee sale can be difficult without an inside contact.
 You can save yourself a lot of needless research time with a contact who can inform you when an auction has been canceled.

-Where not to search – I’ve tested many websites like Realtytrac for our clients and found the key information to be wrong the majority of the time.
-The information I am referring to is the lien position (which loan is being foreclosed on), auction date, status and the most absurd – opening bid.
+Where not to search – we’ve tested many websites like Realtytrac for our clients and found the key information to be wrong the majority of the time.
+The information we are referring to is the lien position (which loan is being foreclosed on), auction date, status and the most absurd – opening bid.
 By law a trustee cannot advertise an opening bid before the auction and the amount is usually no where close to the loan amount these days.